-1. A Bike Like Sergio’s by Maribeth Boelts
+5. A Bike Like Sergio’s by Maribeth Boelts

 Use this for teaching kids how to present an emotional conflict in a story.

 Ruben feels like he is the only kid without a bike.
 His friend Sergio reminds him that his birthday is coming.
-The story goes on to detail how Ruben’s family doesn’t have much money and so he may never get a bike.
-Then Sergio sees a $100 bill fall out of a woman’s pocket and he keeps it to help his friend get a bike.
-Is this okay?
+The story goes on to detail how Ruben’s family doesn’t have much money, and so he may never get a bike.
+Then Sergio sees a $100 bill fall out of a woman’s pocket, and he keeps it to help his friend get a bike.
+Is this OK?

-2. Jabari Jumps by Gaia Cornwell
+6. Jabari Jumps by Gaia Cornwall

 Use this for showing how to stretch a small moment over several pages.

-Jabari has done every thing he needs in order to learn how to jump and swim in water.
+Jabari has done everything he needs in order to learn how to jump and swim in water.
 He’s ready for the diving board.
 He stops to stretch.
 Then he stops to think.
 He just doesn’t feel ready.

-3. Kitchen Dance by Maurie J. Manning
+7. Kitchen Dance by Maurie J. Manning

 Use this to show students how to write about the small moments in their family lives.

-4. Rollercoaster by Marla Frazee
+8. Roller Coaster by Marla Frazee

 Use this to teach small moment writing and text/writing features that students love to emulate—using dashes to stretch out words, using CAPITAL letters to place emphasis on words, and using sound words.